 When it comes to clinical annotation projects, many times NER is not enough.
 Suppose that you want to identify all the diseases that were diagnosed to a group of patients using data from their EHRs.
 If you analyzed the extractions made only by an NER model, you would soon notice that something is not right: each patient would seem to have too many different diseases – sometimes even dozens of them.
 The reason for this is that each EHR can include many mentions of diseases that do not refer to the patient’s actual health status, such as conditions that were ruled out, diseases mentioned as risks or diagnoses included in the family history section.
 So, what could you do to identify the extractions that refer only to the patient’s actual situation?
 The answer is simple: using assertion labels.

 Assertion labels are tags with contextual information that are assigned to NER extractions.
 The typical example of assertion status detection is negation identification: in the sentence “the patient has no history of diabetes”, the word “diabetes” is annotated using both an NER label (Disease) and an assertion label (Absent) to indicate that the mention of the disease doesn’t refer to the patient’s actual health status.
-In this guide, you will find definitions and examples of the different kinds of assertion labels, specifications about how to annotate them using the Annotation Lab, and 10 practical tips –5 basic ones and 5 for expert annotators– that will make your clinical annotator project successful.
+In this guide, you will find definitions and examples of the different kinds of assertion labels, specifications about how to annotate them using the best of all NLP solutions for healthcare – the Annotation Lab, and 10 practical tips –5 basic ones and 5 for expert annotators– that will make your clinical annotator project successful.

 Kinds of Assertion Labels